danluu/post-mortems/README.md

 Sun/Oracle.
 Sun famously didn't include ECC in a couple generations of server parts.
 This resulted in data corruption and crashing.
 Following Sun's typical MO, they made customers that reported a bug sign an NDA before explaining the issue.

+[Google](https://status.cloud.google.com/incident/compute/15056#5719570367119360).
+Successive lightning strikes on their European datacenter (europe-west1-b) caused loss of power to Google Compute Engine storage systems within that region.
+I/O errors were observed on a subset of Standard Persistent Disks (HDDs) and permanent data loss was observed on a small fraction of those.

 ## Conflicts

 [CCP Games](http://community.eveonline.com/news/dev-blogs/about-the-boot.ini-issue/) A typo and a name conflict caused the installer to sometimes delete the *boot.ini* file on installation of an expansion for *EVE Online* - with [consequences.](https://www.youtube.com/watch?v=msXRFJ2ar_E)